nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-functional-overview.md

 The setting is effective for all files that will be sent at the same time (it is called the *session*).
 Each *session* has its own duplicates behavior.

 Available options are:
 - **Create**: a duplicate document will be created, this is the same behavior as when adding a new file from Web UI.
 - **Ignore**: the transfer will be cancelled, preventing the duplicate creation.
 - **Override**: the document will be replaced on the server.

 {{#> callout type='warning' }}
-The **Ignore** option may be problematic on huge trees: for each and every file, a NXQL query will be done on the server to verifiy the existance of a similar document.<br>
+The **Ignore** option may be problematic on huge trees: for each and every file, an NXQL query will be done on the server to verify the existence of a similar document.<br>
-And that query is not using ElasticSearch, so if you have folderish documents with thousands of children, that query will likely be a bottleneck.<br>
+And that query is not using Elasticsearch, so if you have folderish documents with thousands of children, that query will likely be a bottleneck.<br>
 {{/callout}}